EagleEye2101/ecomm-prod-assistant/KRN_README.md

 #.Project intro : influenced by "corrective rag langgraph " agentic rag
 Tip : incase you need to uncommit run : git reset --soft HEAD~1 or git restore --staged . or git stash pop

-#AI BAsed bot , RAG based , Conversactional RAG  , scrapping data from amazonn and flipcard, store data in database vecort , astradb to store vectors db , we can use aws openserch alternate
+# Tech stack AI BAsed bot , RAG based , Conversactional RAG  , scrapping data from amazonn and flipcard, store data in database vecort , astradb to store vectors db , we can use aws openserch alternate
+# Kubernetes , AWS infra Cloudformation, github actions

 ETL<> ELT : Extract transform load , Extract load transform FIRECRAWLER or Zepre  to extract data from website like html
 we will use bs4 - BeautifulSoup for scrapping html from webpages